papacasper/minimal-mail-server-ubuntu/README.md

 A minimal mail server setup for Ubuntu system.
 Use it on cloud or VPS droplets or machines.
 Good for developers, tech-savvy people, and nerds.

-**Minimal Mail Server Ubuntu** is a comprehensive setup script designed to configure a secure and functional mail server on an Ubuntu 20.04+ droplet.
+**Minimal Mail Server Ubuntu** is a minimal setup (yet with easy guidance) script designed to configure a secure and functional mail server on an Ubuntu 20.04+ droplet.
 This script automates the installation and configuration of essential mail server components, including Postfix, Dovecot, SpamAssassin, Fail2ban, Certbot, and OpenDKIM, to provide a complete mail solution for multiple domains.

 ## Features